-Friction: Blisters can happen when something rubs against skin, such as a tool handle against the hand or a new pair of shoes against the ankle.
-Unlike corns and calluses, which develop from prolonged rubbing, friction blisters come from brief, intense rubbing on a small area.
+Friction.
+You can get blisters when something rubs against your skin, like a tool handle or a new pair of shoes.
+Unlike corns and calluses, which show up after rubbing that's gone on for a long time, friction blisters come from brief, intense contact on a small area.

-- Pemphigus vulgaris, a potentially fatal skin disease, causes blisters in the mouth or skin; these painful blisters become raw and crusted after bursting.
+- Pemphigus vulgaris, a possibly life-threatening skin disease, causes painful blisters in the mouth or skin.
+They become raw and crusted after they burst.

-- Bullous pemphigoid causes less severe blisters that heal faster and are not life-threatening; this condition is seen mostly in elderly people.
+- Bullous pemphigoid causes less severe blisters that heal faster and are not life-threatening.
+It mostly happens in elderly people.

-- Dermatitis herpetiformis causes small, itchy blisters; it is a chronic condition that usually starts in early adulthood.
-It is associated with gluten sensitivity.
+- Dermatitis herpetiformis causes small, itchy blisters.
+It's a long-term condition that usually starts when you're a young adult.
+It's linked to gluten sensitivity.